-On 1 July 2017, for many of you, there may be substantial changes regarding your superannuation and retirement income…it is important to prepare yourself beforehand.
+On 1 July 2017, for many of you, there may have been substantial changes regarding your superannuation and retirement income…it’s not too late to review your current position and make any adjustments.

 Your future lifestyle depends on you being well informed, and making the most of any financial opportunities available to you and minimising any negative impacts.